-ENBD is managed by the Board, which is comprised of up to nine members elected by its shareholders to serve terms of three years.
-The Board is composed of individuals independent of the Government of Dubai and decisions are taken by the Board in the sole interest of ENBD.
-As at the date of this Base Prospectus, the Board is comprised of the nine directors listed below.
+ENBD is managed by a board of directors, which is comprised of up to nine members elected by its shareholders to serve terms of three years.
+The board of directors is composed of individuals independent of the Government of Dubai and decisions are taken by the board of directors in the sole interest of ENBD.
+As at the date of this Base Prospectus, the board of directors is comprised of the nine directors listed below.

+Name

-Name Position
+Position

 H.H.
-Sheikh Ahmed bin Saeed Al Maktoum Chairman

-Mr. Hesham Abdulla Al Qassim Vice Chairman

-H.E.
-Khalid Juma Al Majid Director

-Director

-Mr. Buti Obaid Buti Al Mulla Director

-Mr. Shoaib Mir Hashem Khoory Director

-Mr. Mohamed Hamad Obaid Khamis Al Shehi Director

-Mr. Mohamed Hadi Ahmad Abdulla Al Hussaini Director

-Mr. Ali Humaid Ali Al Owais Director
+Shaikh Ahmed bin Saeed Al Maktoum Mr. Hesham Abdulla Al Qassim Chairman Vice Chairman H.E.
+Khalid Juma Al Majid Director H.E.
+Abdulla Sultan Mohamed Al Owais Director Mr. Hussain Hassan Mirza Al Sayegh Director Mr. Buti Obaid Buti Al Mulla Director Mr. Shoaib Mir Hashem Khoory Director Mr. Mohamed Hamad Obaid Khamis Al Shehi Director Mr. Mohamed Hadi Ahmad Abdulla Al Hussaini Director

 H.H.
-Sheikh Ahmed bin Saeed Al Maktoum was appointed as the Chairman of ENBD in June 2011.
-His Highness holds a Bachelor degree from the University of Denver, Colorado, USA and he is a Fellow of the Royal Aeronautical Society, a recipient of the Commandeur de l'Ordre de la Legion d'Honneur (the Legion of Honour) of France and a recipient of the Verfassungsportugaleser of Germany.
-His Highness is currently the Chairman and Chief Executive of the Emirates Group, which includes Emirates Airlines, dnata and other aviation related entities.
-In addition, His Highness is the Chairman of the Supreme Fiscal Committee of the Government of Dubai (the "SFC"), Supreme Council of Energy, British University of Dubai, Noor Investment Group LLC, Noor Takaful PJSC and Dubai World, President of the Dubai Civil Aviation Authority (since 1985) and a director of ICD.
+Shaikh Ahmed bin Saeed Al Maktoum was appointed as the Chairman of ENBD in June 2011.
+His Highness holds a Bachelors degree from the University of Denver, Colorado, USA and he is a Fellow of the Royal Aeronautical Society, a recipient of the Commandeur de l'Ordre de la Legion d'Honneur (the Legion of Honour) of France and a recipient of the Verfassungsportugaleser of Germany.
+His Highness is currently the Chairman and Chief Executive of Emirates Airlines and Group, which includes DNATA and other aviation related entities.
+In addition, His Highness is the Chairman of the Supreme Fiscal Committee (SFC), Supreme Council of Energy, British University of Dubai, Noor Investment Group LLC, Noor Takaful PJSC, Dubai Airport Free Zone Authority, Dubai Airports, Dubai World, Flydubai and Dubai Aerospace Enterprise, Deputy Chairman of Dubai Executive Council and Dubai World Trade Centre, President of the Dubai Civil Aviation Authority (since 1985) and a Director in the Board of the Investment Corporation of Dubai (ICD), the UAE General Civil Aviation Authority and the Dubai Council for Economic Affairs.

 Mr. Hesham Abdulla Al Qassim was appointed as the Vice Chairman of ENBD in June 2011.
 Mr. Al Qassim is currently the Vice Chairman and CEO of Dubai Real Estate Corporation/Wasl.
-In addition, he is the Chairman of Emirates Islamic, Emirates NBD Capital KSA and Emirates NBD Egypt and a member of the boards of directors of Amlak Finance PJSC, International Humanitarian City, NGI, DIFC Authority, DIFC Investments LLC and the Federal Authority for Government Human Resources.
+In addition, he is the Chairman of Emirates Islamic Bank PJSC and Emirates NBD Capital KSA, a Director on the Board of Gulf Finance PJSC, Amlak Finance and International Humanitarian City.

 H.E.
-Khalid Juma Al Majid was appointed as a director of ENBD in November 2009.
-He is also the Vice Chairman of Juma Al Majid Group of Companies and the UAE Central Bank, a director of the Dubai Chamber of Commerce and Industry and a member of the Board of Trustees of Emirates Nationals Development Programme.
+Khalid Juma Al Majid has served as a Director in ENBD since March 2010.
+He is also the Vice Chairman of Juma Al Majid Group of Companies and the UAE Central Bank, a Director on the Board of Dubai Chamber of Commerce and Industry and a member of the Board of Trustees of Emirates Nationals Development Programme.